 Some possibilities are constant like the rise and fall of the ocean tides, I will get a bill for car insurance, registration, and need to replace a custom mouth guard that ensures I’m ready for Boxing Day.

 Other possibilities are random like buying a new laptop, phone, or contacts.
-These expenses happen but not in a consistently.
+These expenses happen but not consistently.
 In fact, if I can stretch out their use, I can save just a bit more.

 But, I can only enjoy the buying and holding benefits for so long.
 There will come a day, after one too many dropped internet connections, I will forget the happy land of extra savings and become consumed by the fiery rage of laptop destruction.